OFFICE OF THE SELECTBOARD

 - Misc Road Repairs– Changes to be made to this line are adding $2,000 to account for acquiring the Salt Shed Line.

-Mike mentioned that Halifax is replacing more culverts than in previous years but they get many grants to cover the majority of the cost.
+Mike mentioned that Halifax is replacing more culverts than in previous years but we get many grants to cover majority of the cost.
 In order for the Highway Department to replace culverts, the budget will level funds with a generous budget to allocate for these costs.

-- Coal Patch– Leveled fund and no change for FY25.
+- Cold Patch– Leveled fund and no change for FY25.

-- Trucks– The town bought a Chevrolet 6500 which will be on the account for FY24.
+- Trucks– The town bought a Chevrolet 6500 which will be on the account for FY25 as Truck #5.
 The Highway Equipment schedule is referenced for this to see current funds spent.
 The town trucks #2, #3, #4 and newly added #5, have the aggregate cost of principal and interest totaling $168,916.02.
 Sale/Trade-In is pending for Spring 2025 which will affect the line item budget during that time.

 - Property and Casualty Insurance VLCT– Edee is reaching out to Patty to confirm if the renewal invoice has been received.
 The PACIF renewal for the generator at the Fire Department has been added to the list.
 The budget for this has increased this year due to a new piece of equipment on schedule.
 The Halifax Fire Department would like a higher level of insurance on these items as they are very important to maintain.
 Edee created a draft email to be reused for following years to make the renewal process a little simpler.

-*As a reminder, the Town of Halifax Fire Department is set up as its own entity rather than included in the City so it’s the town’s responsibility to budget for the costs.
+*As a reminder, Halifax Fire Company Incorporated is its own entity rather than included in the town.
+The town covers and budgets for their insurance cost.

-- Diesel Fuel– The Summer Diesel and Winter Diesel budget is $75,000 as it is a cost that can change based on multiple factors.
+- Diesel Fuel– The Summer Diesel and Winter Diesel budget is $75,000.

 - Conferences and Training– This line has been reduced to $250 for infrequent use.